The Complete Guide

 The Readiness Gap

-Why Government Agencies Lose Competitive Federal Grants
+Why Local Governments and Nonprofits Lose Competitive Federal Grants

 • No documented indirect cost rate or cost allocation plan, leaving indirect costs unrecoverable or applying the de minimis rate when a higher negotiated rate would apply